MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Corrupted data sources

 Fields from an ingested data source can contain corrupted data.
 Records with corrupted fields are exposed in system-created entities.
-Knowing about corrupted records helps you identify which data to review and update on the source system.
-After the next refresh of the data source, the corrected records are ingested to Customer Insights and passed on to downstream processes.
-Customer Insights still processes corrupted records.
-However, they might cause issues when working with the unified data.
+View corrupted records to identify which data to review and update on the source system.

 For example, a 'birthday' column has the datatype set as 'date'.
 A customer record has their birthday entered as '01/01/19777'.
-The system will flag this record as corrupted.
-Someone can now change the birthday in the source system to '1977'.
-After an automated refresh of data sources, the field now has a valid format and the record will be removed from the corrupted entity.
+The system flags this record as corrupted.
+Change the birthday in the source system to '1977'.
+After an automated refresh of data sources, the field now has a valid format and the record is removed from the corrupted entity.

 The following checks run on the ingested data to expose corrupted records: